We caught up with the country star for a chat before her UK live dates.

 Indie veterans Portugal.
-The Man are preparing to release their eight studio album.
-The follow-up to 2013’s Evil Friends acts as a direct response to social and political changes both in the US and internationally, and arrives following the scrapping of the originally announced Gloomin + Doomin.
+The Man released their eight studio album.
+The follow-up to 2013’s Evil Friends acts as a direct response to social and political changes both in the US and internationally, and arrived following the scrapping of the originally announced Gloomin + Doomin.

 Having discovered his father’s ticket stub for iconic 60s festival Woodstock, and combined with a reinvigorated activism, singer John Gourley led the band towards a new record, named after the musical gathering.

 On the verge of releasing the record, Portugal.
 The Man played a handful of intimate shows around the UK, during which we caught up with bassist and founding member Zach Carothers.
 Read our interview in full below, as the band are set to return to the UK in July 2018.

 What can fans expect from a Portugal.
 The Man headline show?

 You never really know, because we have no idea.
 We decide about five minutes before, and then usually change it in the middle of the set somewhere.
 I can tell you that it’ll be fun.
 We have more fun than any other band.